A day at the beach is all fun and games — until a family member comes home with a blistering, red burn.

 1. Be aware of the difference between sun burns and sun poisoning

-“Sun poisoning is an allergic reaction and usually results in itchy bumps,” explained Dr. Cameron Rokhsar an associate clinical professor of dermatology at Mount Sinai Hospital.
+How do you know if you have sun poisoning?
+“Sun poisoning is an allergic reaction and usually results in itchy bumps,” explained Dr. Cameron Rokhsar, a dermatologist in private practice in New York and an associate clinical professor of dermatology at Mount Sinai Hospital.
 “The bumps don’t have to be itchy though, and it’s important to rule out other diseases that make people sensitive to sunlight, like lupus.”

-According to Dr. Cybele Fishman, a board-certified dermatologist, other symptoms beyond pain and itching can include fever, chills, nausea and dizziness.
+According to Dr. Cybele Fishman, a board-certified dermatologist, sun poisoning can make you feel sick.
+Other symptoms beyond pain and itching can include fever, chills, nausea and dizziness.

 “Basically your skin hurts, you feel like crap and want to be in bed,” Dr. Fishman elaborated.

 “There’s evidence that aspirin and over-the-counter cortisone cream (one percent) can help to alleviate pain,” advised Dr. Rokhsar.
 “But if your skin is blistering and you feel ill, tired or fatigued, you should go to a board-certified dermatologist as soon as possible.”

 If your skin isn’t blistering and the pain is tolerable, other remedies like applying cool compresses with water or milk, rehydrating with electrolyte-containing water, and using bland lotions (i.e. no fragrance) on the burn, can help, according to Fishman.

 3. The best way to prevent sun burns and sun poisoning is by protecting your skin